95anantsingh/95anantsingh/README.md

 ### 😛 **About me**

-I'm graduate student at New York University and passionate about Data Science in general, I'm currently working on adversarial attacks on NLP models.
+I'm graduate student at New York University and passionate about Data Science in general, I'm currently working on Speech Emotion Recognition and Semi Supervised Learning in NLP.

 - 💼 Deep Learning Engineer
 - 🎾 Like to play Badminton